Helping people combat choice paralysis & plan their free time efficiently

 Effective information architecture helps users understand relationships between features.

-Moving Plans to a more prominent location in the bottom navbar made it more accessible and communicates an equal relationship with both the Idea and Pins tabs.
+Moving Plans to a more prominent location in the bottom navbar makes it more accessible and communicates an equal relationship with both the Idea and Pins tabs.

 Trade-offs & Constraints